 Built in 1945

-Prohibited to leave the basins dirty – Fine of 25 pesetas will be applied
+Prohibited to leave dirty basins.
+Fines of 25 pesetas will apply

 The village has 16 fountains of water coming direct from the Sierra Nevada.
 This one located right at the bottom of the village is called Fuente Hondero.